fafalone/ShellControls/README.md

 ### Update

 **IMPORTANT:** These controls now require [twinBASIC Beta 239](https://github.com/twinbasic/twinbasic/releases) or newer.
 The changes in/for this release allow building them as Active-X DLLs that can be used in VB6; however they're not working in VBA yet.
 They also require tbShellLib 2.6.60 or newer, if you're adding them to your own project.

+R1 of ucShellBrowse and R2 of ucShellTree update tbShellLib to 2.6.62 to correct improperly defined hex literals, and correct a few local ones as well.

 **ucShellBrowse v12.0 Changelog**